-In terms Permit Conditions, Large Pelagic Longline vessels are not allowed to use wire traces.
+In terms Permit Conditions, Large Pelagic Longline vessels are not allowed to use wire tracers.

+Charter vessels are restricted to a shark by-catch limit of 10% of the catch of tuna and swordfish landed.

+Domestic vessels are restricted to a shark by-catch limit of 50% of the catch of tuna and swordfish landed.

 The entire Large Pelagic Longline fleet is restricted to a Precautionary Upper Catch Limit of 2000t.
+This PUCL, will in line with the prohibition on targeting of sharks be reduced seasonally over a five year period.

-The following shark species are prohibited from being landed: hammerheads; porbeagle, silky; threshers, and; oceanic whitetip.
+The following shark species are banned: hammerheads; porbeagle, silky; threshers, and; oceanic whitetip.